dapr/java-sdk/README.md

 DAPR_GRPC_PORT=5001
 ```

-Now you can go to your IDE (like IntelliJ, for example) and debug your Java application, using port `3500` to call Dapr while also listening to port `3000` to expose Dapr's callback endpoint.
+Now you can go to your IDE (like Eclipse, for example) and debug your Java application, using port `3500` to call Dapr while also listening to port `3000` to expose Dapr's callback endpoint.

 Calls to Dapr's APIs on `http://127.0.0.1:3500/*` should work now and trigger breakpoints in your code.

-**If your application needs to subscribe to topics or register Actors in Dapr, for example, then start debugging your app first and run dapr with dummy command last.**

-**If using Visual Studio Code, also consider [this solution as well](https://github.com/dapr/docs/tree/master/howto/vscode-debugging-daprd).**

 #### Creating and publishing the artifacts to Nexus Repository
 In case you need to publish Dapr's SDK to a private Nexus repo, run the command below from the project's root directory: